aboutgeorge/usesthis/interviews/published/sam.brown.markdown

 I use an old [Power Mac G5][power-mac-g5].
 It's got the two 2GHz processors.
 The G5 has never worked quite right and I never wanted to buy it.
 I had a book scheduled to be at the printer and my G4 completely died.
 I ran out and got this G5 at the Apple Store so I could have the book at the printer the next day.
 The computer was refurbished and it always worked kinda clunky.
 Plus it only has two hard drive bays.
 I love hard drives, so I hate that.

 Connected to the G5 I have a stack of 5 external hard drives.
-A Wacom [Cintiq][], the 12 inch one.
+A Wacom [Cintiq][cintiq-12wx], the 12 inch one.
 Even though my Cintiq some how got dust in between the LCD screen and the drawing surface.
 Wacom tablets are great.
-I had a 12x12 inch [Intuos][], it was one of the first ones to be USB, and I drew with it almost every day until about a year ago.
+I had a 12x12 inch [Intuos][intuos-12x12], it was one of the first ones to be USB, and I drew with it almost every day until about a year ago.
 And other than the occasional driver hiccup, I never had a problem with it.
 I used it for 8 years, in that time I went through more than ten mice, 6 keyboards, and probably four or five computers, but only one Tablet.

 Also connected to the G5 is an old Canon scanner I bought for $50 at the Circut City in Union Square about 9 years ago.
 The funny thing is that I bought the first Canon Digital Elph that came out right around the same time.
 I paid like $500 to have it as soon as it came out (as did most of every one else that worked at the .com I was at).
 I still use the $50 scanner every day, but have long since replaced the digital camera.